-Purpose: To establish guidelines and standards of ethical behavior for Penn State's Ross and Carol Nese of Nursing (Nese CON) students.
-Nese CON students are expected to display behaviors that reflect the American Nursing Associations' Code of Ethics for Nurses , the Penn State Code of Student Conduct, and core values of the Nese CON

-(https://www.nursing.psu.edu/student-handbooks/).
-Students will be held accountable for exhibiting Penn State University's core values integrity, respect, responsibility, discovery, excellence, and community (core values and definitions of terms can be found at https://universityethics.psu.edu/penn-state-values).
+Penn State Nese CON students are expected to display behaviors that reflect the American Nursing Associations' Code of Ethics for Nurses\ as well as the Penn State Student Code of Conduct and the University and Nese CON Values.
+Students will be held accountable for exhibiting these Values of integrity, respect, responsibility, discovery, excellence and community.